 The Fellowship has been blessed by God with a rich history of bringing Christians and Jews together and helping millions of Jewish people in Israel and around the world.
-Journey with us through our history – we hope you’ll be inspired by the great things God has done!
+Journey with us through IFCJ history – we hope you’ll be inspired by the great things God has done!

 Building Bridges Between Jews, Christians